danwing/cidfi/draft-wing-cidfi.md

 # Ongoing Signaling {#ongoing}

+Throughout the life of the connection host-to-network and network-to-host signaling is updated whenever charactertics change.

 Typically, due to environmental changes on wireless networks or other user's traffic patterns, a particular flow may be able to operate faster or might need to operate slower.
 The relevant CNE SHOULD signal